-In Grim Dawn, skills can be unlearned and the game encourages you to experiment with different builds.
+In Grim Dawn, you can unlearn skills and the game encourages you to experiment with different builds.
 The items you will find make it highly addictive and add a lot of thrill to fighting countless monsters and powerful bosses.
-You never know what you might find.

 9. Divinity Original Sin 2 Definitive Edition

-Divinity Original Sin 2 is one of those rare RPGs that excel in every single category: atmosphere, character development, story, quests, combat, and so on.
-It’s a nearly perfect game from start to finish and it will challenge and delight you at the same time.
+Divinity Original Sin 2 is one of those rare RPGs that excels in every single category: atmosphere, character development, story, quests, combat, and so on.

 One distinctive quality of this game is its bright atmosphere.
-Despite the tough battles that you’ll engage in every step of the way, there’s light everywhere, enchanting inns that you can go to, and beautifully designed NPCs that will talk with you as much as you like.
+Despite the tough battles that you’ll engage in every step of the way, there’s light everywhere, enchanting inns, and beautifully designed NPCs that will talk with you as much as you like.

 The dialogue in this game is on par with that of the world’s best films and it will make you want to listen.
-Unlike other games on this list, this is an RPG that heavily focuses on storytelling elements and makes you want to stay a while and listen instead of just fighting non-stop.
+Unlike most other games like Path of Exile, this is an RPG that focuses on storytelling elements and makes you want to stay a while and listen instead of just fighting.